eclipse-sumo/sumo/docs/web/docs/Car-Following-Models/ACC.md

 the preceding vehicle is smaller than 100 m and the gap deviation is negative.

+If the `followSpeed` computed by the ACC model grows higher than the save `followSpeed` as computed by the default *Krauss* model by a given margin (configured by `collisionAvoidanceOverride`), the speed is limited to the value of *Krauss*-speed + margin.

 # String Instabilities in ACC Platoons
 Milanés & Shladover [\[1\]](#references) showed in their experiments that the proposed ACC controller is string instable.
 Although ACC controllers can be calibrated to be string stable, e.g. Gunter et al. [\[3\]](#references) raise concern that commercial vehicles mostly deploy ACC controllers that are string instable due to driving comfort reasons.